 - The customer has a mental health-related disability.

-- The animal accompanying the customer is necessary to the customer’s mental health or treatment.
+- The animal accompanying the customer is necessary to the customer’s mental health.

 - The number and type of animal(s)